 Orignal article by: Jeff Mulchahey

-Aside from the ’02 series, what we know as the tii motor BMW also used in the older 2000 sedan and the first 5-series body.
+Aside from the ’02 series, what we know as the Tii motor BMW also used a Tii engine in the older 2000 sedan (2000tii) and the first 5-series (520i) body.

-Here is a partial breakdown on which cars used which pump, excluding limited rarities such as Alpina, racing, or Turbo derivatives.
+Here is a partial breakdown on which cars used which pump, excluding limited rarities such as Alpina, racing, Turbo derivatives or the 5-series.

 Model Pump Designation Kugelfischer Number